zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-cloud-single.md

       storage: 2Gi
 ```

-Once you apply the above spec you will see a PVC created by STORK.
+Once you apply the above spec you will see a PVC created by Stork.
 This PVC will be backed by a Portworx volume clone of the snapshot created above.

 ```text
 kubectl get pvc